skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Watch the ATE *No Yummie-Yummies!* and go up behind the inn, taking the Remedy on the stairs.
 * In the next screen, watch the ATE *There's a Mushroom!* and continue upwards to the cathedral.
-* Speak with Tree Oracle Wylan and pick up the Yellow Scarf next to the entrance, then head back to the entrance of the settlement.
+* Speak with Tree Oracle Wylan and pick up the Yellow Scarf next to the entrance, then head back to the entrance of the settlement, plundering the treasures along the way.
 * Go right to the Antlion's sandpit, take the 970 Gil and speak to Quina.
 * Open the 2 chests on the branch, jump down and go to Monev to save.